daolf/grunt-gallery/README.md

 #### Files.src

 The directory containing all the component you want to generate gallery from.
+Be careful, only put one and only onde directory, multiple source dir is currently not supported.

 #### Files.dest